Vibrant coral reef in the Red Sea near Sharm el-Sheikh with tropical fish

 Egyptian Specialties

 Koshary: Egypt's national dish — a hearty mix of rice, lentils, pasta, chickpeas, and crispy onions topped with spicy tomato sauce.
 Cheap, filling, and delicious.
-Find it at local restaurants in Old Market for 30-50 EGP ($1-2).
+Find it at local restaurants near the pier for 30-50 EGP ($1-2).

 Ful medames: Slow-cooked fava beans seasoned with olive oil, lemon, and garlic.
 A breakfast staple throughout Egypt, often served with pita bread.

 Mezze: Shared appetizer platters including hummus, baba ganoush, tabbouleh, stuffed grape leaves, and fresh pita.
-Perfect for sampling multiple flavors.
+Ideal for sampling multiple flavors.

 Fresh Seafood